 What Is My Luggage Allowance?

 Your luggage allowance will vary depending on the airline you are travelling with and the final details will be provided around one week before departure when your final travel letter is loaded into your online account.
 An indication of the typical luggage allowances included are below for reference only.
-Finnair 23kg Norwegian Air 20kg SAS 23kg Crystal 20kg
+Finnair 23kg Norwegian Air 23kg SAS 23kg Tui 20kg

 Which Terminal Will I Be Travelling From?

 Depending on the airline you are travelling with, the terminal will vary.
-You can find this information on any of your receipts in your online account.
+You can find this information on your booking documents

 Where Do I Find My Transfer Information?

-Transfer information can be found on your travel voucher.
-You travel voucher will be available in your online account approximately 7 days prior to travel.
-You will also be provided with full joining instructions in your final travel letter.
+Transfer information can be found on your travel documents.
+These will be emailed to you approximately 7 days prior to travel.

 Who Will Meet Me At The Airport?

-The details of the joining instructions for your chosen holiday will be provided in your final travel letter.
-This will be uploaded to your online account approximately one week before departure.
+The details of the joining instructions for your chosen holiday will be provided in your final travel documents.
+These will be emailed to you approximately 7 days before departure.

 Do I Need A Visa?

-If you hold an EU passport and are travelling within the EU, you will not require a visa.
+Currently, if you hold a UK passport and are travelling to the countries we sell for less than 90 days, you will not require a visa.
 Other nationalities should check with the embassy of the country they are due to visit.
 Obtaining any visas that are required is your own responsibility.

 How Much Spending Money Will I Need To Take?